adobe/spectrum-web-components/packages/help-text/help-text-mixin.md

 }
 ```

 This functionality is powered by the `HelpTextManager` class which is also exported from this package and can be leveraged directly.
-It accepts the root element on which within which it will manage help text and a options object that accepts the `mode` by which that help text will be managed at construction time.
-Leveraged at render time it surfaces an `id` property and a `render(invalid?: boolean)` method for use in your template.
+It accepts the root element on which it will manage help text and an options object that accepts the `mode` by which that help text will be managed at construction time.
+Leveraged at render time, it surfaces an `id` property and a `render(invalid?: boolean)` method for use in your template.

-## Usage with self managed validity
+## Usage with self-managed validity

 Spectrum Web Components that have an `invalid` attribute, like `<sp-fieldgroup>` and `<sp-textfield>`, automatically render either the `help-text` or `negative-help-text` slot based on validity.
 Provide both, and the appropriate `<sp-help-text>` element will be surfaced: